Best of Romania in 3 Days: Bucharest & Beyond

 Here you will also find the famous Stravropoleos Monastry that survived the bulldozing of old buildings ordered by their former dictator, Ceausescu.
 In the old town, you will find 2 places that you don’t want to miss if you are fan of trying Romanian food, beer, folk music and their national dancing.

-More Places to Visit in Old Town:
+More Places to Visit in Old Town

 • Russian Orthodox Church (Biserica Rusă) – A beautiful 20th-century church with stunning golden domes and intricate frescoes, offering a glimpse into Bucharest’s diverse religious history.